Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 runtime parameter is used.
 The `qos` parameter is intended to hold additional open parameters (e.g., QoS requirements), but for now I promise to pass it as `NULL`.
 The callbacks are described below.
-The `udata` parameter is saved and is available to callbacks on this channel.
+The `cdata` parameter is saved and is available to callbacks on this channel.

 **`cursor_recv_cb`**:  When a new PDU is ready to read on the